fabiana2611/fabiana2611.github.io/_posts/2022/abr22/2022-04-13-softwarearch-part2.md

 <blockquote>The space-based architecture pattern is specifically designed to address and solve scalability and concurrency issues.
 It is also a useful architecture pattern for applications that have variable and unpredictable concurrent user volumes.  </blockquote>

 <p style="text-align: justify;">The <a href="https://www.oreilly.com/library/view/software-architecture-patterns/9781491971437/ch05.html">space-based</a> style has as main idea to have a distributed shared memory.
-It decrease the necessity to have a big central database.
-The data is kept in-memory and replicated throught all processing units.</p>
+It decreases the necessity to have a big central database.
+The data is kept in memory and replicated through all processing units.</p>

 <p><b>The components:</b></p>

 - Processing-Unit: web-based components + backend business logic + in-memory data grid + replication engine
-- Virtualized-middleware component: handles data synchronization and requests.
+- Virtualized-middleware: handles data synchronization and requests.
 It has the messaging grid, data grid, processing grid, and deployment manager.
 - Messaging grid: manages input request and session information to redirect the request to the available Process Unit.
 - Data grid: interacts with the data-replication engine to maintain the data consistence between processing units (data replication).
 - Processing grid: manages distributed request processing when there are multiple processing units.